 The Academic Book of the Future was a two-year AHRC-funded research project exploring the future of the academic book.

 Project activity ended in September 2016, however the legacy is ongoing – including Academic Book Week.
 This website provides information about the project, its research outputs, and its other activities.
-The main project report is set to launch in January 2017.
+The main project report is set to launch in late Spring 2017.

 The Academic Book of the Future project was funded by the AHRC in collaboration with the British Library, and looked at how scholarly work in the Arts and Humanities will be produced, read, and preserved in coming years.
 It explored key questions like “what is an academic book?” “who reads them?”, “what can technology do to help make academic books more accessible?” and “how can we make sure academic books, whether print or electronic, are kept safe, and don’t disappear?”